minlawi/aws-ecr-private/README.md

-# Deploy a simple web application by using Docker container with the private Docker Registry (AWS ECR)
+# Deploy a Simple Web Application Using Docker with AWS ECR as the Private Docker Registry

 ### Prerequisites before pushing an image to ECR